-We recognized share-based compensation expense of \$97 million, \$154 million and \$127 million during the years ended December 31, 2020, 2019 and 2018, respectively, which included amounts reimbursed by hotel owners.
-The total tax benefit recognized related to share-based compensation expense was \$35 million, \$41 million and \$42 million for the years ended December 31, 2020, 2019 and 2018, respectively.
-As of December 31, 2020 and 2019, we accrued \$12 million and \$16 million, respectively, in accounts payable, accrued expenses and other in our consolidated balance sheets for certain awards settled in cash.
-The expense recognized for the year ended December 31, 2020 includes the expense recognized as a result of the modifications of our awards with performance conditions, as described in further detail below, and is net of the reversal of expenses recognized in prior periods for certain of the performance awards, as a result of the determination that they were no longer probable of achievement, prior to the modifications.
+We recognized share-based compensation expense of \$193 million, \$97 million and \$154 million during the years ended December 31, 2021, 2020 and 2019, respectively, which included amounts reimbursed by hotel owners.
+The total tax benefit recognized related to share-based compensation expense was \$54 million, \$35 million and \$41 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Share-based compensation expense recognized during the year ended December 31, 2020 included the reversal of expense recognized in prior years as a result of the determination that the performance conditions of our then-outstanding performance shares were no longer probable of achievement, partially offset by expense recorded in December 2020 as a result of the modification of our then-outstanding performance shares.

-As of December 31, 2020, unrecognized compensation costs for unvested awards under the 2017 Plan were approximately \$136 million, which are expected to be recognized over a weighted-average period of 1.6 years on a straight-line basis.
-As of December 31, 2020, there were 12.9 million shares of common stock available for future issuance under the 2017 Plan, plus any shares subject to awards outstanding under the 2013 Omnibus Incentive Plan, which will become available for issuance under the 2017 Plan if such outstanding awards expire or are terminated or are canceled or forfeited.
+As of December 31, 2021, unrecognized compensation costs for unvested awards under the 2017 Plan were approximately \$132 million, which are expected to be recognized over a weighted average period of 1.6 years on a straight-line basis.
+As of December 31, 2021, there were 12.2 million shares of common stock available for future issuance under the 2017 Plan, including any shares subject to awards outstanding under the 2013 Omnibus Incentive Plan that will become available for issuance under the 2017 Plan if such outstanding awards expire or are terminated or are canceled or forfeited.